tjdsouza/ten3maths/readme.md

 ## Grade-Level Notes
 On the starting page, the app prompts the user to select a grade level, then redirects them to choose an operation (+, -, ×, or ÷) before starting the game.
-At any point during the game, the user can change grades by returning to the home screen using the top left corner, or change operations by clicking the operations menu in the top right corner
+At any point during the game, the user can change grades by returning to the home screen using the top left corner, or change operations by clicking the operations menu in the top right corner.

 The following grade-level expectations are based on Singaporean research of mathematics for primary school-aged children.
 Keep in mind that some problems will be easy enough for a student to calculate mentally, but others might be difficult enough that a student would want to write, draw, or use physical objects to reason throught the problem.
 We recommend having students work until they have answered 7-8 of the last 10 problems correctly.